RPZ (Residential Parking Program)

 - E. Breckenridge (Woodward to Bermuda)

-The new RPZ policy allows for 2-hour parking limits on all streets within the zone, 11 a.m. to midnight, Monday through Saturday.
-This includes residents, guests, downtown patrons, and beyond.
-Residents of each street may bypass the 2-hour limit and park overnight or for longer periods of time by using the new RPZ access sticker cling.
+The RPZ policy allows for 2-hour parking limits on all streets within the zone, 11 a.m. to midnight, Monday through Saturday.
+This includes residents, guests, and downtown patrons.
+Residents of each street may bypass the 2-hour limit and park overnight or for longer periods of time by using the RPZ access sticker cling.

-Parking will be enforced 11 a.m. to midnight, Monday through Saturday, except on national holidays and other non-enforcement occasions.
+Parking throughout the RPZ district will be enforced by Republic Parking between the hours of 11 a.m. and midnight, Monday through Saturday, except on national holidays and other non-enforcement occasions.